 Photojournalism is the visual reporting of news.
 Students produce digital photojournalism by translating ideas and newsworthy information into visual form.
 The course emphasizes composition, lighting, storytelling and editing, along with the history of photojournalism and its legal and ethical frameworks.
-Prerequisite: COM 220.
+Prerequisite: COM 250 or 258.